Return to the Newsroom

 For the collection of personal data in the file, the employer does not need to have the employee’s consent which would be considered redundant in this case.
 But this only applies if it is data related to the performance of work, the processing of which is imposed by the relevant regulations on the employer.
 The field of GDPR, including the fulfilment of the mandatory information obligation by the employer, should be regulated in a separate internal documentation of the employer.

-In order for the employee’s personal file to fulfil its function, it is necessary to keep it up-to-date, and therefore the employee is obliged to inform the employer of all relevant changes related to the performance of his or her work.
+In order for the employee’s personal file to fulfill its function, it is necessary to keep it up-to-date, and therefore the employee is obliged to inform the employer of all relevant changes related to the performance of his or her work.

 Informing the employee